Scholarships for first-year students from outside Washington

 Multicultural Achievement Program Scholarship

-The Multicultural Achievement Program (MAP) Scholarship ranges from $2,000-$3,000 the first year and is awarded to freshmen and transfer students whose applications demonstrate an ongoing commitment to multiculturalism.
+The Multicultural Achievement Program (MAP) Scholarship ranges from $2,000-$3,000 the first year and is awarded to first-year and transfer students whose applications demonstrate an ongoing commitment to multiculturalism.
 Interested students are encouraged to use the application essay to demonstrate how they are actively promoting multiculturalism in their schools or communities.
-Alternatively, to be considered, students may also submit a separate MAP scholarship essay to email@example.com.
+Alternatively, to be considered, students may also submit a separate MAP scholarship essay to firstname.lastname@example.org.
 Priority is given to residents of Washington state who submit their application for admission by the January 31 deadline.

 Fairhaven College Entrance Scholarships

-Fairhaven College Entrance Scholarships are awarded to freshmen and transfer students who are new to both Western Washington University and Fairhaven College.
+Fairhaven College Entrance Scholarships are awarded to first-year and transfer students who are new to both Western Washington University and Fairhaven College.
 Selection is based on financial need and academic ability.
 Scholarships are approximately $500 per academic year.
 Contact Fairhaven College at (360) 650-3680 for details.

 Pete Steffens Native American Scholarship

 The Pete Steffens Native American Scholarship was established in honor of former professor Pete Steffens, an advocate, journalist and one of the founding professors of the Department of Journalism.
-Western students are eligible to receive the scholarship in any year of their studies, from their freshman year through graduate studies.
+Western students are eligible to receive the scholarship in any year of their studies, from their first year through graduate studies.
 Preference is given to Native American and other Indigenous students from the U.S. or Canada, those with financial need and students interested in studying journalism.
 Applications will be available mid-May.

 National Merit Scholarship Program